davidsmaia/python-beginner-games-100-days-of-code/Turtle Crossing Game - Day 23/README.md

 ## How the Game Play Works

  - A turtle moves forwards when the "Up" key is pressed.
- - Cars are randomly generated along the y-axis and moves from the right edge of the screen to the left edge.
+ - Cars are randomly generated along the y-axis and moves from one edge of the screen to another.
- - When the turtle hits the top edge of the screen, it moves back to the original position and adds 1 point to the scoreboard
+ - When the turtle hits the top edge of the screen, it moves back to the original position and 1 point is added to the scoreboard
- - The car speed increases with the points.
+ - The cars speed increases with the points.
  - When the turtle collides with a car, it's Game Over.

 ## Controls